gomorpheus/morpheus-cli-docs/CLI-Manual.md

 Create a new load balancer.
 [load balancer] is required.
 This is the name of the new load balancer.
-[1mAvailable for NSX-T load balancers only[0m
+Available for NSX-T load balancers only
 ```

 #### load-balancers get